A STEP-BY-STEP GUIDE TO APPLY FOR A LIQUOR AND GAMING BUSINESS LICENSE

 On November 22, 2020, Governor Sisolak announced further restrictions in an effort to slow the increase in COVID-19 cases.

 In response to these additional restrictions, Clark County will be limiting public access to the majority of our facilities beginning November 24 until further notice.
+To schedule an appointment, please call (702) 455-4125 or you may mail in your completed application using the directions below.

 TO ALL CUSTOMERS WHO WISH TO SUBMIT PRIVILEGED (LIQUOR AND GAMING) LICENSE APPLICATIONS, PLEASE MAIL IN YOUR COMPLETED APPLICATIONS TO: